kimon1230/hathitrust_downloader/README.md

 - Check that temp directory still exists (format: `hathitrust_temp_<bookid>_<start>-<end>`)
 - Valid PDFs in temp directory are automatically detected and skipped
 - Use `resume: false` in YAML to force fresh download

+**Concurrent instance error?**
+- Only one instance can run at a time to avoid rate limiting issues
+- If you see "Another instance is already running" but know this is wrong:
+  - Delete the lock file: `rm /tmp/hathitrust_downloader.lock` (Linux/Mac)
+  - Or on Windows: delete `%TEMP%\hathitrust_downloader.lock`

+**Disk space issues?**
+- The script requires 2GB minimum free space to start
+- Warns when space drops below 1GB during download
+- Downloads are stored in current directory

 ## License